-In women, gonorrhea and chlamydia infections are most often asymptomatic but can cause cervicitis and complications of pelvic inflammatory disease (PID), ectopic evaluating a risk prediction tool to identify persons with chlamydia in high-risk populations had low predictive ability and applicability.
+Data Synthesis: Screening a subset of asymptomatic young women for chlamydia in a good-quality trial did not significantly reduce the incidence of pelvic inflammatory disease over the following year (relative risk, 0.39 [95% CI, 0.14 to 1.08]); however, 1 previous trial reported a reduction.
+An observational study evaluating a risk prediction tool to identify persons with chlamydia in high-risk populations had low predictive ability and applicability.
 In 10 new studies of asymptomatic patients, nucleic acid amplification tests demonstrated sensitivity of 86% or greater and specificity of 97% or greater for diagnosing gonorrhea and chlamydia, regardless of specimen type or test.